txrunishere/JS-Projects/README.md

         - Set the password length.
         - Include/exclude uppercase letters, lowercase letters, numbers, and symbols.

+- ### Project 6: Quote Generator
+    - A simple app that displays a random quote along with the author's name.
+Users can also share the quote directly on Twitter using the built-in "Tweet" button.

 ## How to Use

 1. Clone the repository: